Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Data Selection for Model Fine-tuning

 \paragraph{Experiment Setup.}

 In this section, we explore the effects of various data selection methods for model alignment on Llama-2-7B~\citep{touvron2023llama} and Mistral-7B~\citep{jiang2023mistral} through instruct tuning.
 Specifically, we randomly sampled 5,000 data points from UltraFeedback~\citep{cui2023ultrafeedback} and used Qwen1.5-14B~\citep{yang2024qwen2} to generate eight responses per data point as instruct data.
 We then applied four different methods—Random, Longest~\citep{zhao2024long}, ContraSolver (using Qwen2-72B as the evaluator)~\citep{zhang2024contrasolver}, and our proposed \OURS{}, which leverages Llama3-8B, Mistral-7B, and Qwen2-7B as evaluators—to select a subset of these responses for model alignment training.
 The Origin refers to the performance of the base model without alignment.
 The models were evaluated on the HH-RLHF~\citep{bai2022training} benchmark, which comprises four subsets: Harmless (base), Helpful (base), Helpful (online), and Helpful (rejection).
 For evaluation, we employed the same Reward model as in prior work~\citep{song2024preference,yu2023constructive} to quantify human preference levels.
 The results are presented in Table~\ref{table:tuning}.
-For further implementation details, see Appendix~\ref{sec:implementation_details}.
-To ensure a comprehensive assessment, we further evaluated the models—using the Llama-2-7B backbone—on additional benchmarks, including LIMA~\citep{zhou2023lima}, Vicuna~\citep{vicuna2023}, Koala~\citep{vu2023koala}, WizardLM~\citep{xu2023wizardlm}, and Self-Instruct~\citep{wang2022self}, in accordance with recent studies~\citep{chen2023alpagasus,zhang2024recost,hu2024rethinking}.
+To ensure a comprehensive assessment, we further evaluated the models—using the Llama-2-7B backbone—on additional benchmarks, including AlpacaEval 2.0~\citep{alpaca_eval}, LIMA~\citep{zhou2023lima}, Koala~\citep{vu2023koala}, and Self-Instruct~\citep{wang2022self}, in accordance with recent studies~\citep{chen2023alpagasus,zhang2024recost,hu2024rethinking}.
 The corresponding results are summarized in Figure~\ref{fig:tuning}.
+For details on the datasets and baselines, please refer to Appendix~\ref{sec:implementation_details}.